OlivierLD/oliv-ai/JupyterNotebooks/deep.learning.crash.course/TF.playground.md

 ### How to understand TF Playground output

-Let's say you've stop the training at that point:
+Let's say you've stopped the training at that point, and you want to see the parameters of your network:
 ![Example](./img/TF.playground.example.01.png)

 To see the **Bias** of a neuron, hover the mouse over the bottom left small square of each neuron: